MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsSharedCallingRoutingPolicy.md

 ## OUTPUTS

 ## NOTES
+Shared Calling is currently available in public clouds only.

 In some Calling Plan markets, you are not allowed to set the location on service numbers.
 In this instance, kindly contact the [Telephone Number Services service desk](/microsoftteams/phone-reference/manage-numbers/contact-tns-service-desk).

 If you are attempting to use a resource account with an Operator Connect phone number assigned, kindly confirm support for Shared Calling with your operator.